Model#

 4exp = Experiment(name="getting-started", launcher="local")

-objects to specify how the Model
+A Model requires RunSettings objects to specify how the Model should be

 executed within the workflow.
-We use the Experiment
+We use the Experiment instance exp to

-call the factory method Experiment.create_run_settings
+call the factory method Experiment.create_run_settings to initialize a RunSettings

 object.
 Finally, we specify the executable “echo” to run the executable argument “Hello World”: